Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 ```
 ### 1. Logistic Regression

 I first started with modeling using logistic regression, as it is one of the most straightforward and interpretable models that is suitable for binary classification tasks.
-The logistic regression model allows us to estimate the probability that a given input belongs to a specific class (in this case, whether an individual has marijuana use disorder).
+The logistic regression model allows us to estimate the probability whether an individual has marijuana use disorder.
 It could serve as a good baseline model against which more complex models can be compared.

+#### Model Performance

+After fitting the logistic regression model to the training data and making predictions on the test data, I evaluated the model's performance using a confusion matrix and various performance metrics.

+- Accuracy: The model achieved an accuracy of 85.26%, indicating that in general, 85.26% of the predictions made by the model were correct.
+- Sensitivity: The sensitivity, also called recall rate, in this model is very low at 3.93%, indicating that the model struggled to correctly identify individuals with SUD_MJ.
+- Specificity: The specificity is 99.19%, meaning that the model correctly identified 99.19% of the individuals who do not have SUD_MJ.
+- Precision: The precision, or positive predictive value, is about 45%, meaning that when the model predicts 'Yes' for SUD_MJ, it is correct 45.26% of the time.
+Therefore, we call also tell that there are a substantial amount of false positives.
+- F1-Score: The F1-score is 7%, which is a measure of the balance between recall/sensitifity and the precision.
+A very low F-1 score further indicates that the logistic regression model has limited ability of identifying positive cases.
+- AUC: The AUC is 0.76, indicating that the model has a fair ability to distinguish between the two classes.

+The model demonstrates high specificity but extremely low sensitivity, meaning it is highly effective at identifying individuals without marijuana use disorder but fails significantly in identifying those with the disorder.
+The accuracy of 85.26% is misleading due to the class imbalance, as it closely mirrors the baseline accuracy of always predicting the majority class ('No').
+The sensitivity,  specificity and F-1 score highlight the model's limitations in dealing with the minority class ('Yes').
+In this case, AUC is a more reliable measure of the overall performance of the model given in context of imbalanced data.
+An AUC of 0.76 suggests the model has a moderate ability in distinguishing the positive and negative classes.
+In general, these model performance metrics suggest that while the model performs well overall due to the high prevalence of 'No' cases, it requires improvements, particularly in its ability to correctly identify and predict instances of marijuana use disorder.

 ```r